-Psychologists can move into research, teaching, policy development, clinical work, advisory, and management roles.
+Psychologists can move into research, teaching, policy development, clinical, advisory, or managerial roles.

 - Clinical Psychologist

-- Clinical psychologists examine and assess people's behavioural and mental health problems.
-They may provide treatment to address behavioural or mental health issues.
+- Clinical psychologists assess and treat people's behavioural and mental health problems.

-- Educational psychologists work with students, parents, educators and mental health services to develop supportive environments for students with difficulties that impact on their learning and well-being.
+- Educational and developmental psychologists work with students, parents, educators and mental health services to develop supportive environments for students with learning difficulties.

 - Health Psychologist

-- Health psychologists assist people to manage chronic and preventable disease, and develop methods to help clients maintain a healthy lifestyle.
+- Health psychologists assist people to manage diseases they suffer from and maintain a healthy lifestyle.

 - Organisational Psychologist